webmaeistro/devz-docz/remote-worker/distributed-workers.md

 ## Infrastructure first

-“Infrastructure first” is an unofficial Martin's experience motto.
+“Infrastructure first” is an unofficial I motto.
 To function successfully in a distributed setting, each team needs to have alignment around expectations, communications, and tools.
 These are the three building blocks of remote collaboration.
 Unfortunately, due to COVID-19, many of you will be building this infrastructure on the fly.
 This is sub-optimal, but we’re hoping that you can gain inspiration from the groundwork we’ve done, adapting my practices and tools to suit your organization’s needs.

 ## Tools last